muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation.md

 or *subtype* respectively of what every other possrep corresponds to, regardless of the data model, for what that's worth.

-Each external data model used with MUON is not required to support every one of the possreps defined here; however, every *value* that the external data model supports generating into or parsing from MUON must be losslessly represented using at least one of the possreps defined here, and that value must be losslessly round-trippable using all of those possreps.
+When an external data model is used with MUON, MUON requires that a thorough mapping is defined for every MUON possrep to some data type of that model.
+The intent here is that every well-formed MUON *parsing unit* can be deterministically parsed into some value of that model, and therefore that there would never be a MUON parsing failure due to the data model not supporting some particular data type.
+The mapping should be a reasonable best fit, even if crude, when there isn't a perfect analogy.
+In contrast, MUON does *not* require that a mapping exist from every value of an external data model to MUON, in particular types that are like opaque pointers to memory addresses which don't meaningfully serialize.
+MUON also does require that any value which a data model supports generating a MUON parsing unit from must be losslessly round-trippable, that when one generates MUON from said value, and then turns around and parses that MUON with the same model, it will be parsed as the exact same value.
-Note that the **Article** possrep is the idiomatic way for an external data model to represent "new" types in a consistent way.
+Note that the **Article** possrep is the idiomatic way for an external data model to represent "new" types as MUON in a consistent way.

 ## Ease of Use